-EF: I think Facebook’s smart and they’ve been ahead of the curve on that. … There’s no question that 2014, going into 2015, is going to be focused on video.
+EF: I think Facebook’s smart and they’ve been ahead of the curve on that. … There’s no question that 2014, going into 2015, .
 There’s a production lifecycle to it and there’s higher costs associated with it.
 The brightest advertisers are becoming a little smarter about it.
 They’re making use of platforms like Instagram’s video capabilities or Vine to do more short brand video snippets that don’t require full-on production crews.
 It’s amazing because that parlays very nicely into this whole native explosion where it feels a little more genuine, with content being user-generated than it does with some sort of brand or marketing message.
 If Facebook continues to encourage this kind of native production for their ad units for advertisers, I think we’ll see some great traction there.

 IF: What kind of role do you see Custom Audiences for websites playing this role?
 Will more advertisers flock to it?